AskingRouge/Cypher-Dashboard/README.md

 The browser needs access to the pinned Chart.js CDN.
 The JSON history endpoint and incident table remain available even if the CDN is blocked.

-## Interview summary

-This project demonstrates a small but complete monitoring pipeline: scheduled network I/O is isolated from persistence, failures are modeled as data, state transitions are transactional, and indexed history powers both aggregate and time-series views.
-The important operational tradeoff is the embedded scheduler: it minimizes infrastructure for a home lab but constrains deployment to one worker until scheduling is split into a dedicated process.